- Department: Foreman/Lead

 decreasing slopes or leveling asphalt to fine grade specifications.

 - Shoveling test holes by locating markers/flags and quarantine any exposed pipes.
-Mark test holes with
+Mark test holes with stakes,

-paint or ribbon.
+paint, or ribbon.

 - Shovel materials into areas inaccessible to equipment, and compact mix using rakes and hand tampers.